 Sony has once again packed in the best imaging smarts it can, into its new flagships, with both handsets rocking a 23MP rear camera, complete with laser-autofocus and a dedicated camera button which promises to fire the camera up in 0.6 seconds.

 While the Compact has a 5MP selfie cam, the XZ has a beefy 13MP offering, and both smartphones also feature 5-axis image stabilisation - a world-first for any smartphone.

-This should come in incredibly handy for videographers shooting videos, with much smoother shots expected overall.
+This should be incredibly handy for videographers shooting videos, with much smoother shots expected overall.
 If you’re after 4K recording though, then the XZ is your only option out of the two.

 Sony Xperia XZ and X Compact: Price and release date

 While there’s no price for either handset at the time of writing, we do know that the Xperia XZ will hit shelves the week in October, with the smaller Xperia X Compact arriving earlier in September.